-Planning a trip to Asia and want to rent a scooter, but you’ve never been on one before?
+You’re heading to Asia and you want to rent a scooter, but you’ve never sat on one before.
 How do you start it?
-How do you accelerate?
+How do you give it gas?
 Does a scooter have gears?
 We’ve put together a simple guide on how to ride a scooter in Asia.
-Plus a warning that it’s really not a great idea.
+And also a warning that it’s really not a great idea.

-A scooter is a convenient way to get around Asia, but also the most dangerous
+A scooter is the most convenient way to get around Asia — but also the most dangerous

-In Thailand and other Asian countries, a scooter is the easiest way to get around if you plan to stay in one place for a while, but you should always keep in mind that it’s also the most dangerous way to travel.
+In Thailand and other Asian countries, a scooter is the easiest way to get around if you’re planning to stay in one place for a while, but you always have to keep in mind that it’s also the most dangerous form of transport.

-Driving in Asian countries comes with several differences that may catch you off guard.
-In most countries, people drive on the left, drivers often don’t give way to scooters, and other motorcyclists will frequently brush their handlebars against yours.
+Driving in Asian countries comes with a few differences that might catch you off guard.
+In most countries they drive on the left, drivers often won’t give way to scooters, and it’s not unusual for other riders to brush right past your handlebars.

-Before we get into the step-by-step guide on riding a scooter, here are a few tips for those of you who have never sat on one before.
+Before we get into the actual how-to, here are a few tips for those of you who’ve never sat on anything like this before.

 Is it a good idea to ride a scooter for the first time in Asia?

 Of course it isn’t.
-Traffic in Asia is absolute chaos, and if you’re not an experienced rider, you’re gambling with your life.
-The website Farang Deaths documents fatal accidents involving tourists in Thailand.
-And there are a shocking number of them.
+The roads in Asia are absolute chaos, and if you’re not experienced, you’re gambling with your own life.
+The website Farang Deaths documents fatal tourist accidents in Thailand.
+And there are, frankly, a horrifying number of them.

-On top of that, you now need a motorcycle licence (category A) — a standard car licence is no longer enough.
-If you don’t already have one, you’ll need to get your motorcycle licence before you go.
-Also, make sure to carry an International Driving Permit (IDP), which you can easily obtain before your trip.
+On top of that, you now need a category A motorcycle licence — a regular car licence is no longer enough.
+So at least for riding in Thailand, you’ll need to complete proper motorcycle training back home before you go.

-- Learn to ride off the road first!
-Car parks, side streets, or an empty football pitch are ideal places to practise.
+- Practise riding off the road first!
+Car parks, side streets or even a football pitch are ideal.

 - ALWAYS WEAR A HELMET.